Recipe – How to make a Social Media Surgery

 A room (with corridors): This is the standard size social media surgery so you just need a standard sized room.
 Most rooms come with corridors, please don’t discard these.
 We have found them very handy as marvellous overspill spaces.

-Tables and Chairs: Some people like their tables and chairs in neat rows, I prefer them just how they come.
+Tables and chairs: Some people like their tables and chairs in neat rows.
+I prefer them just how they come.
 So scatter these around.

-Tea & Coffee: Let people help themselves.
+Tea and coffee: Let people help themselves.

 Wi-Fi: Never skimp on this.
 A good social media surgery will be drenched in wi-fi.
 If you find yourself tempted to drizzle the ‘nets the whole thing will certainly turn out flat.
 Some types of wi-fi come with a key.
 If you have that sort make sure everyone can easily find it.

-Organiser (1 or more): You must have at least one of these so dates get set, rooms get found, wi-fi checked, lists updated, e-mails sent out.
+Organiser (1 or more): You must have at least one of these so dates get set, rooms get found, wi-fi checked, lists updated, emails sent out.
 It also always helps to keep a couple of spares in your store cupboard.
 Don’t use too many organisers though, that can spoil things.

 Welcomer (1): People really don’t believe that a surgery can last between 90 minutes and 2 hours and nothing formal happens.
 So it’s good to have someone to welcome the patients through the door, take their details and explain to them what isn’t going to happen (you’re not going to get lectured at, speeches won’t be made, you won’t be made to do or learn anything your don’t want to).
 The welcomer also introduces the patient to their surgeon.

-Social Capital: This is the most important ingredient.
+Social capital: This is the most important ingredient.
 We started with Birmingham Bloggers Group social capital, which had been simmering for a good 20 months, thickened by all sorts of strange ingredients.
-Think of social capital as the stock pot of your social media kitchen, you need to keep it constantly bubbling away.
+Think of social capital as the stock pot of your social media kitchen; you need to keep it constantly bubbling away.
 By the way, it has to be home made and hand made.
 In an emergency you can borrow some social capital from your neighbour, but please take care to return it as soon as you can.
 Some people are tempted to use shop bought social capital.
 It never works.

 Note: Some of you may be surprised to see that I have not included Expectations in this recipe.
 I use zero expectations when making a surgery.
 Anything more than that can sour things.